-DISEASE DOSES REQUIRED COMMENTS DTP 4 doses OR any 5 doses 4 th dose must be given on or after the fourth birthday.
+DISEASE DOSES REQUIRED COMMENTS DTP/DTaP 4 doses OR any 5 doses 4 th dose must be given on or after the fourth birthday.
 POLIO 3 doses OR any 4 doses 3 rd dose must be given on or after the fourth birthday.
-MEASLES 2 doses OR laboratory evidence of immunity Must be given on or after the first birthday.
+MMR 2 doses of after the fourth officially.
+OR given separately as: 1 st dose on or after the first birthday MEASLES 2 doses OR laboratory evidence of immunity Must be given on or after the first birthday.
 May be given as MMR.
 MUMPS 1 dose OR laboratory evidence of immunity Must be given on or after the first birthday.
 May be given as MMR.
 RUBELLA 1 dose OR laboratory evidence of immunity Must be given on or after the first birthday.
 May be given as MMR.
 HEPATITIS B 3 doses Vaccine required for all students.
 (2 doses of Hepatitis B Adult formulation are acceptable if given between 11-15 years of age.)
-VARICELLA 1 dose OR proof of disease Must be given on or after (Chicken Pox) immunity the first birthday.
-TdaP (Tetanus, diphtheria, acelluar pertussis) 1 dose Given no earlier than the 10 th birthday.
+VARICELLA (Chicken Pox) 1 dose OR proof of disease immunity Must be given on or after the first birthday.
+Immunizations needed for entrance to the 6 th grade: TdaP (Tetanus, diphtheria, acellular pertussis) 1 dose Given no earlier than the 10 th birthday.
 Must be completed before entering grade six, or a comparable age level special education program.
-Meningococcal vaccine 1 dose Given at 11 years of age and attending grade six.
+Meningococcal ACWY vaccine 1 dose Given by 11 years of age and attending grade six

+~

+Sahadula for Drogohool (3 / WOOKS)

+Schedule IUI I LESCHOOL (3-4 years)

 Schedule for Preschool (3-4 years)

-DISEASE DOSES REQUIRED COMMENTS DTP 4 doses May be given as DTaP or DTP/Hib POLIO 3 doses May be given as IPV or OPV MEASLES 1 dose OR laboratory evidence of immunity.
-Must be given on or after the first birthday.
-May be given as MMR.
-MUMPS 1 dose OR laboratory evidence of immunity Must be given on or after the first birthday.
-May be given as MMR.
-RUBELLA 1 dose OR laboratory evidence of immunity Must be given on or after the first birthday.
-May be Hib 1-4 doses given as MMR.
-Number of doses given depends on type of vaccine and age when series began.
-VARICELLA (Chicken Pox) 1 dose OR proof of disease immunity Must be given on or after the first birthday.
-Pneumococcal conjugate vaccine (PCV) 1 dose Every child attending any preschool facility shall have received at least one dose of PCV on or after their first birthday.
-Influenza vaccine 1 dose Children 6 months - 59 months of age attending any preschool facility shall receive annually one dose of influenza vaccine between September 1 st and December 31 st of each year.
+DISEASE DOSES REQUIRED COMMENTS

+DTP 4 doses May be given as DTaP or

+DTP/Hib

+POLIO 3 doses May be given as IPV or

+OPV

+MEASLES 1 dose OR laboratory Must be given on or after

+evidence of immunity. the first birthday.
+May be

+• given as MMR.

+MUMPS 1 dose OR laboratory Must be given on or after

+evidence of immunity the first birthday.
+May be

+J given as MMR.

+RUBELLA 1 dose OR laboratory Must be given on or after

+evidence of immunity the first birthday.
+May be

+- · · · · · · · · · · · · · · · · · · · given as MMR.

+Hib 1-4 doses Number of doses given

+1 depends on the type of

+vaccine and age when the

+series began.

+VARICELLA 1 dose OR proof of disease Must be given on or after

+(Chicken Pox) immunity the first birthday.

+(Cineken Fox) iiiiiiaiiity the first offthauy.

+Pneumococcal conjugate 1 dose Every child attending any

+vaccine (PCV) preschool facility shall

+(1 0 1) have received at least one

+dose of PCV on or after

+their first birthday.

+men met entinadj.

+Influenza vaccine 1 dose Children 6 months - 59

+months of age attending

+any preschool facility shall

+receive annually one dose

+of influenza vaccine

+between September 1st and

+December 31 st of each

+year.

+-

-10. WEST MILFORD SCHOOLS - HEALTH OFFICE TELEPHONE AND FAX NUMBERS dp Revised: 3-27-12
+10. WEST MILFORD SCHOOLS - HEALTH OFFICE TELEPHONE AND FAX

-SCHOOL TELEPHONE FAX
+NUMBERS

+$\frac{\text{SCHOOL}}{\text{FAX}}$

-Apshawa 973-838-2763 973-838-6896
+Apshawa 973-838-2763

-Maple Road 973-697-0482 973-208-0257
+Maple Road 973-697-0482

-Marshall Hill 973-728-7319 973-728-1444
+Marshall Hill 973-728-7319

-Paradise Knoll 973-697-8668 973-697-9444
+Paradise Knoll 973-697-8668

-Upper Greenwood Lake 973-853-4488 973-853-1233
+Upper Greenwood Lake 973-853-4488

-Westbrook 973-697-0481 973-208-0136
+Highlander Academy/Highlander Prep at Westbrook 973-697-0481

-Macopin Middle School 973-697-5691 973-697-0301
+Macopin Middle School 973-697-5691 ext.
+3040

-West Milford High School 973-697-1701 973-208-0912
+West Milford High School 973-697-1701 ext.
+7040

+Cf jr

+Revised: 3-1-23